Difference between Direct and Immediate Addressing Modes

-In direct addressing mode, the address field contains the address of the operand.
+1. Direct Addressing Mode: In direct addressing mode, the address field contains the address of the operand.

 Effective Address (EA) = address field of operand

-Example: Add the contents of register 1001 to the accumulator.
+Example: Add the contents of register 1303 to the accumulator.

 Only a single memory reference is required to access data.
-So no additional calculations are required to work out effective address.
+So no additional calculations are required to work out the effective address.

-In immediate addressing mode, the operand is a part of the instruction.
+2. Immediate Addressing Mode: In immediate addressing mode, the operand is a part of the instruction.

 Here the Operand = Address Field

 No memory reference is required to fetch data.
 So no additional calculations are required to work out the effective address.
 It is a fast method.
 But the downside is that it has a limited range.
 Now let’s compare Direct and Immediate addressing modes.

 |S. No.||Parameters||Direct Addressing Mode||Immediate Addressing Mode|